 5. DATA LICENCE

-5.3 Where Products are delivered as raw data in a flat format via (S)FTP or email, Customer may incorporate and use each copy of the Product on the Customer Platform(s) specified in the Order provided that, unless otherwise agreed in writing by Glass’s, Customer does not (i) use the Product on any additional platforms or systems; (ii) use the Product on the Customer Platform(s) with a larger volume without Glass’s prior written consent and payment of any applicable licence fees; or (iii) permit use by any other related or third party entity.
+5.3 Where Products are delivered as raw data in a flat format via (S)FTP or email, Customer may incorporate and use each copy of the Product on any Customer platform(s) specified in the Order provided that, unless otherwise agreed in writing by Glass’s, Customer does not (i) use the Product on any additional platforms or systems; (ii) use the Product on the Customer platform(s) with a larger volume without Glass’s prior written consent and payment of any applicable licence fees; or (iii) permit use by any other related or third party entity.

 5.5 Customer agrees not to: (i) decompile, disassemble, or reverse engineer the Products; (ii) alter, modify or create any derivative works based on the data or documentation; (iii) merge the Products with any other software other than as expressly set forth in the documentation; (iv) use, copy, sell, sublicense, lease, rent, loan, assign, convey or otherwise transfer the Products or documentation except as expressly authorized by this Licence Agreement; (v) distribute, disclose or allow use of the Products or documentation, in any format, through any timesharing service, service bureau, network or by any other means not provided for in the documentation; or (vi) permit or encourage any third party to do any of the foregoing.